rx-angular/rx-angular/libs/state/effects/docs/Readme.md

 Like `RxState`, `RxEffects` is a local service provided by a component and thus tied to the components life cycle.
 We can manage `Observables` as reactive triggers for side effects or manage `Subscription`s which internally hold side effects.
 To also provide an imperative way for developers to unsubscribe from the side effect `register` returns an "asyncId" similar to `setTimeout`.
-This can be used later on to call `unregister` and pass the async id retreived from a previous `register` call.
+This can be used later on to call `unregister` and pass the async id retrieved from a previous `register` call.
 This stops and cleans up the side effect when invoked.

 As an automatism any registered side effect will get cleaned up when the related component is destroyed.